-Dr Rosana Collepardo.
+Professor Rosana Collepardo.
 Rosana's research focuses on understanding DNA packaging inside cells using approaches that bridge genetics, theoretical chemistry and physics.
 She develops and applies multi-scale computational models to investigate the structure of the genome at the nanoscale level.
+Their recent work has shown that nucleosomes are diverse and plastic and chromatin is liquid-like!

-Dr Liria Masuda-Kakagawa.
+Dr Liria Masuda-Nakagawa.
 Liria is interested in brains and is using Drosophila to investigate the circuitry of odour discrimination and olfactory memory formation.

-Dr Cahir O'Kane.
-Cahir studies how neurons work and how they go wrong during neurodegeneration in Drosophila.
+Professor Cahir O'Kane.
+Cahir studies how neurons work and how they go wrong during neurodegeneration in

-Of particular interest are the processes that organise and traffic membranes, both pre-and postsynaptically.
+Drosophila.
+Of particular interest are the processes that organise and traffic membranes, both pre-and post-synaptically.
 At this level, flies are about as smart as we are.